 Download the mp3 here

-“The soul of the people of the Bronx is one of resiliency, resistance and pride,” Mr. Sanabria said.
+“The soul of the people of the Bronx is one of resilience, resistance, and pride,” Mr. Sanabria said.
 “It really is a majestic history.”
 (New York Times)

 The official Bobby Sanabria Web Site

-BMHC just broke ground last month January 13th on what will be a 300 seat theater as part of a massive housing complex of over 300 apartments on E. 162nd St. and Elton Ave, in the Melrose section of the South BX.
+BMHC just broke ground last month, on January 13th, on what will be a 300-seat theater as part of a massive housing complex of over 300 apartments on E. 162nd St. and Elton Ave in the Melrose section of the South Bronx.
 It will open in December of 2018.
 This will be the permanent home of the Bronx Music Heritage Center.

 From Mambo to Hip Hop

 Before the Fires: An Oral History of African American Life in the Bronx from the 1930s to the 1960s by Mark Naison and Bob Gumbs Info about the book “Before the Fires”